 - 6. It needs to be emphasised that technical measures, such as closed systems, control of releases, and local ventilation are the primary RMMs to be used in controlling exposure.
 The use of PPE in the working environment should be seen as last resort when deciding on control measures and should only be used when all other options have been exhausted; - 7.
 All of the recommended RMMs/OCs associated with a specific hazard band should be considered in developing the exposure scenarios for the manufacture and the identified uses of the substance through the supply chain.
 As the RMMs/OCs recommended in this section are fairly generic, these may have to be adapted to the specific exposure scenarios. - 8.
-For substances categorised as having a high hazard profile (i.e. in CLP: category 1A and 1B carcinogens potent category 2 carcinogens, category 1A, 1B and 2 mutagens, very (acutely) toxic substances classified in Category 1 or 2, strong corrosives (Category 1A), extreme/strong skin sensitizers and respiratory sensitizers), a very high level of containment, automatic dosing/feeding to the process, and appropriate PPE are recommended in occupational settings (see Table 1.3.1) in order to avoid exposure; - 9.
+For substances categorised as having a high hazard profile (i.e. in CLP: category 1A and 1B carcinogens potent category 2 carcinogens, category 1A, 1B and 2 mutagens, very (acutely) toxic substances classified in Category 1 or 2, strong corrosives (Category 1A), extreme/strong skin sensitizers and respiratory sensitizers), a very high level of containment, automatic dosing/feeding to the process, and appropriate PPE are recommended in occupational settings (see Table E.3-1) in order to avoid exposure; - 9.
 For substances in the moderate hazard band (i.e., category 2 carcinogens, acutely toxic substances (Category 3), corrosives, strong irritants and moderate sensitizers), the suggested general risk management measures are less strict.
 This implies that for example, very high levels of containment or automatic loading/feeding would not be the default RMMs, but good standard of general ventilation, minimisation of manual phases, segregation of the emitting process, minimising number of staff exposed and containment as appropriate should be considered/applied.
 It is emphasised that before the risk management measures are selected, risk characterisation should take place, to relate exposure and the hazard properties.
 For example, a frequent and high exposure to a moderate sensitizer would require efficient risk management measures, whereas infrequent use of very low volumes of a rather hazardous but non-volatile substance may trigger less stringent risk management; - 10.
 For substances in the low hazard band (i.e. moderate irritants), the suggested general risk management measures are less stringent; they include minimisation of manual work, use of work procedures that minimise splashes and spills and avoidance of contact. - 11.
 For all hazard bands, the appropriateness of the RMMs/OCs should be demonstrated (see Part D), not only to control the risk for the 'qualitative' endpoint in question, but also that of the 'quantitative' endpoints, should they be more critical. - 12.
 Risk management measures for corrosive or sensitising substances in consumer mixtures are limited.
 Since the actual implementation of technical controls and PPE is usually difficult to achieve in practice, product-integrated measures (such as the maximum volume of the bottle, high viscosity of the product, child resistant fastening) are often the only appropriate RMMs.
 Placing on the market of such mixtures should in general be discouraged.
 There may, however, be cases where the mixture can be safely diluted before use and potential contact with the skin or the eyes avoided (e.g. strong alkaline as toilet cleaners).
-Diluted mixtures, child-resistant fastenings and product
+Diluted mixtures, child-resistant fastenings and product formulation, which prevent splashes (e.g. viscous or paste-like formulation of the oxidative hair bleaching products) as well as labelling and use instructions are commonly recognised RMMs for consumer products (See Section R.13.2.3).

-20 Category 2 carcinogens according to CLP.
+&lt;sup>20 Category 2 carcinogens according to CLP.